 Join us for Friday night Shabbat dinner followed by a book talk by a local author who will share their recent publication.
 Authors speak for about 35 minutes followed by a Q&A session.
 Books are often available for pre-sale.
 Supervised activities are available for children during the book talk.
 This program is presented in collaboration with the JCC of Mid-Westchester’s Books on Tour.

-Temple Israel Center is one of the few synagogues nation-wide to engage a Director of Inclusion.
-We believe that inclusion should be woven into the fabric of everything we do, and so aspire to make every individual and family in our community feel welcomed to participate fully in all aspects of synagogue life.
-In addition to supporting learners and youth and Shabbat programming, we work throughout our community to build an inclusive environment for all.
+Not only is Temple Israel Center one of the few synagogues nation-wide to engage a Director of Inclusion, but ours has been part of our team since 2000.
+We believe that inclusion should be woven into the fabric of everything we do, and we aspire to make every individual and family in our community feel welcomed to participate fully in all aspects of synagogue life.
 We focus on:

 The work of inclusion is never complete as everyone’s needs are different.
-To share with us your access needs and/or to join the inclusion committee, please contact Director of Inclusion Michelle Steinhart at 914-948-2800 x145.
+To share with us your accessibility needs and/or to join the inclusion committee, please contact Director of Learning and Inclusion Michelle Steinhart at 914-948-2800 x145.

 Check out our video!